Sir Albert Coates Oration and Memorial Awards

 Sir Albert Coates Oration 2023

-Federation University Australia, in collaboration with the Albert Coates Memorial Trust is pleased to welcome guest orator Associate Professor Misty Jenkins AO with her keynote address The power of the immune system: From humble beginnings to personalised approaches to treating cancer
+Federation University Australia, in collaboration with the Albert Coates Memorial Trust welcomed guest orator Associate Professor Misty Jenkins AO with her keynote address The power of the immune system: From humble beginnings to personalised approaches to treating cancer for the 2023 Oration on 9 November 2023, at Federation's Mt Helen Campus.

 Orators